liluzibird/blog/content/docs/synology/updating-to-7.2.1/index.md

 ![Alt text](image.png)

+## It's Still Not Working...
+After doing all this, I was able to access my drive through the web app and photos through web app but for some reason my Super Productivity folder on my mobile still wasn't syncing.
+I don't know why, but server sided looks all fine and dandy.
+It must be an issue with the phone client.
+So I decided the bright idea of updating all my apps and it started working again.
+Who knew that updating is a good practice?

 ## The End
-Yeah, so if you ever come across this issue, just reinstall Synology Drive.
-Hope it doesn't give me any more troubles again.
+Yeah, so if you ever come across this issue, just reinstall Synology Drive and update all your clients.
+Pray it doesn't have any more issues.